OctopusDeployLabs/SpaceCloner/README.md

 ## Possible but not recommended
 - As a user, I want to merge multiple Octopus Deploy instances into the same space on a new instance.
 That scenario, merging multiple disparate instances into one massive space, is not recommended.
 The chance of overwriting something meaningful is very high.
 Just like steering a car with your knees, while possible, it is not recommended.

-# How the space cloner workers
+# How the space cloner works
 Please see the [how it works page](docs/HowItWorks.md).

 # Sensitive variables